An adult who happened to be born into the IT industry!

 I graduated from high school in Uzbekistan, far from Japan.

-During my university years, I only took business management classes in English, so I never thought I would work in the IT industry.
-Since
+During my university years, I only took business-related classes taught in English, so I never imagined I would end up working in the IT industry.

-I thought that because IT is a GUI, I would be able to use a PC freely wherever I went
+because IT uses a GUI, I could freely use a PC wherever I went

-However, when I came to Beyond, I encountered Linux, an open source system similar to MacOS.
+However, after joining Beyond, I encountered Linux, an open-source system similar to macOS.

-As a child, I loved computers, playing with them, so
+As a child, I loved computers, playing with them like a toy, so

-I was confident that I could do anything on my own, as long as the computer didn't physically break.
+I was confident I could do anything as long as the computer didn't physically break.

-While studying Linux from a slightly different perspective and way of thinking than everyone else, I am also learning commands that are useful at work.
+I'm studying Linux with a slightly different perspective and approach than everyone else, while also learning commands useful for work.

 Here are some commands that I found useful: